GitPay

 • Fast invoice creation

-• Clear link between work and billing
+• Clear link between shipped work and line items

 • Payment tracking (paid / unpaid / overdue)